UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 ### Coherently invertible maps are coherently invertible in both senses

-This is Lemma 4.2.2 in _Homotopy Type Theory – Univalent Foundations of Mathematics_.
+The proof follows Lemma 4.2.2 in _Homotopy Type Theory – Univalent Foundations of Mathematics_.

 ```agda
 module _